linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 </html>
 {{< /file >}}

-## How to Create and Remove Elements
+## How to Create and Remove DOM Elements

-One of the chief means JavaScript has of making web pages dynamic is through changing the elements that make up the DOM.
+One of the principal means JavaScript has in making web pages dynamic is through changing the elements that make up the DOM.
 Doing so lets you both create and move parts of the display programmatically.

 Below, see how you can begin using JavaScript to create and remove DOM elements.
-A little further on, you can also find a section showing the various methods at your disposal for controlling how new elements are added to the DOM.
+You can also find a section showing the various methods at your disposal for controlling how new elements are added to the DOM.

 ### Creating Element Nodes